daiki-kimura/biography/bio.md

 - **Outstanding Young Researcher Award**, The Society of Instrument and Control Engineers, 2013
 - Special Award of Innovative Technologies (to SOINN technology), Ministry of Economy Trade and Industry, Japan, 2013
 - Total Exemption from Scholarship Repayment by Top 10% Outstanding Achievements, Japan Student Services Organization, 2012
-- 2nd of Graduated Students, Interdisciplinary Graduate School of Science and Engineering, Institute of Science Tokyo (Tokyo Institute of Technology), 2012
+- 2nd of Graduated Students, Interdisciplinary Graduate School of Science and Engineering, Tokyo Institute of Technology (Institute of Science Tokyo), 2012
 - Best Demonstration Award, Meeting on Image Recognition and Understanding, 2012
 - **Outstanding Paper Award**, Symposium on Sensing via Image Information, 2011
 - JM English Learning Award, National Institute of Technology Tokyo College, 2007